read2me-online/read2me-widget/README.md

 - `data-ignore-content-change` - optional. by default, the created podcast will keep in sync with any revisions you might do on an article. if you want to ignore those changes, set this attribute to _true_
 - `data-title` - the title you want to use, only applies to Standard design. optional, defaults to page title
 - `data-thumbnail` - URL to an image you want to display, only applies to Standard design. recommended is 1:1 ratio. optional, defaults to OG:Image, and if that is not set either, it'll use an Read2Me image.
+- `data-design` - design type. optional, defaults to _standard_. available choices are: standard, minimal
 - `data-theme` - color preset. optional, defaults to _white_. available presets are: white, gray, blue and green.
-- `data-design` - design type. optional, defaults to _standard_. available choices are: standard, minimal
+- `data-colors` - set primary and secondary colors on top of the theme as an array (e.g. `data-colors="['#EE1932', '#ffffff']"`). optional, but if passed, must be in hex format.
 - `data-width` - sets a custom width for the widget. for standard design the minimum is 570 px, and for minimal 250 px. if you use a standard design but the container is less than 570px wide, it'll automatically apply the minimal design. optional, defaults to 570px for tablets and desktops and 100% for phones
 - `data-only-instantiate` - only use the widget code for validation, don't instantiate the player. this should be used when you don't want to use any of the available players, but instead you want to code your own solution against [the API](https://app.swaggerhub.com/apis/Read2Me/convert/1.0.0)). optional, defaults to false